-If your company is growing and you’re finding that you need to offer an increasing amount of learning and training programs to your employees, it may well be time to more adequately define LMS within the unique context of your organization.
+If your company or school is growing and you’re finding that you need to offer an increasing amount of learning and training programs to your employees, it may well be time to more adequately define LMS within the unique context of your organization.
 Knowing where your students’ or employees’ needs lie will help you to provide better quality material within the context of your organization.
 Improved quality equates to improved performance.